-If you have a PC/laptop already then it will probably be using a DDR3 RAM and you may be think upgrading to DDR4 may increase your system speed heavily but you are totally wrong with it.
+If you have a PC/laptop already then it will probably be using a DDR3 RAM and you maybe think upgrading to DDR4 may increase your system speed heavily but you are totally wrong with it.

-Before knowing why? you need to know some of the major difference between DDR3 and DDR4.
+Before knowing why? you need to know some of the major differences between DDR3 and DDR4.
 So, you will get a better idea of them and I will try not to be technical or go deep into hardware thing.
 Let’s get started.

 DDR3 Vs DDR4

 The design is the most important thing which is changed in DDR4 RAM.
 Now, DDR4 RAM has 288-pin design while DDR3 has 240-pin design.
-So, increase in the pins will increase overall bandwidth.
-DDR4 RAM size is same as DDR4 RAM but to accommodate, the extra pins added DDR4 RAM has a less pin-to-pin distance of 0.85mm rather than 1.00mm in DDR3 RAM.
+So, the increase in the pins will increase overall bandwidth.
+DDR4 RAM size is the same as DDR4 RAM but to accommodate, the extra pins added DDR4 RAM has a less pin-to-pin distance of 0.85mm rather than 1.00mm in DDR3 RAM.

 If you already have a PC and want to upgrade then you need to know whether DDR4 will support your PC right?
-A DDR3 slot which is present on your motherboard cannot be used for DDR4 RAM.
+A DDR3 slot that is present on your motherboard cannot be used for DDR4 RAM.
 I mean only those motherboards which are manufactured after 2014 will be compatible with DDR4 while the motherboards which are manufactured before 2014 are not supported.

 If you have an older processor then it may or may not support DDR4 RAM while if you are buying a new one then it will support DDR4 RAM.

-DDR3 RAM has a memory capacity starting from 1GB to 8GB for single module while a max of 16GB for DIMMs (Dual Inline Memory Modules).
+DDR3 RAM has a memory capacity starting from 1GB to 8GB for a single module while a max of 16GB for DIMMs (Dual Inline Memory Modules).
 DDR4 has a memory capacity starting from 2GB to max limit technically.

-A clock speed of a RAM represents the speed of RAM to do read/write operations and speed is a big factor only in certain cases.
+A clock speed of an RAM represents the speed of RAM to do read/write operations and speed is a big factor only in certain cases.
 A typical DDR3 RAM clock speeds will range from 800MHz to 2133MHz although we can’t find an 800MHz DDR3 RAM right now as the manufacturing of 800MHz DDR3 RAM has been discontinued.

 While clock speeds of DDR4 RAM range from 1333MHz to with no max value.
 If you are running an old PC then they are chances that you might have 800MHz DDR3 RAM or 1333MHz DDR3 RAM.
 If PC/laptop is new then you will probably have a 1600MHz DDR3 RAM.